Github958-max/wrapper-online-v2-cancelled/README.md

 # wrapper-online-v2-cancelled
-When wrapper online was coming back, i was working on a v2 version.
-Heres all the progress i got (it isnt very good progress)
+When wrapper online was coming back, I worked on a v2 version.
+Here is all the progress I got (it isn't very good progress)